 The DSL/DDSL monitors the quality of safeguarding files through auditing case files regularly.
-Appropriate and regular supervision takes place with the DSL and may be extended to other members of staff if we deem this appropriate.
+Appropriate and regular supervision takes place with the DSL and may be extended to other members of staff to support staff wellbeing, if we deem this appropriate.